thomasdziedzic/tagurit/README.md

 **~/.tagurit/urls** - repos to watch for new tags

 **~/.tagurit/cache** - a serialized ruby object containing previously seen tags for known repos.

+**~/.tagurit/hg** - folder where local copies of hg clones are stored, since you can only query with hg tags locally.

 Format for **~/.tagurit/urls**
 ==============================